openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Open response assessment assignments can include learner training, peer assessment, self assessment, and staff assessment steps.

-When adding a ORA problem, component editor provides some predefined ORA problem templates with different :ref:`steps<PA Assessment Steps>` set up in a sequence that works well for most courses.
+When adding an ORA problem, the component editor provides some predefined ORA problem templates with different :ref:`steps<PA Assessment Steps>` set up in a sequence that works well for most courses.
 While you can change the order of the peer, self, and staff assessment steps, edX recommends that